ChainSecurity/quality-assurance-reports/Enzyme/ChainSecurity_QA_EnzymeFoundation_PriceFeeds_AaveMerkl_ParaswapV6.md

 ### Findings

 - *Note*: Privileged addresses might claim rewards on behalf of the external position.
 However, sweeping allows to claim in such cases.
+- *Issue*: **Resolved**.
+Client reported an issue in the initial version where claiming for the same token multiple times (e.g. updated roots) could fail.
+That was resolved in the second commit.
+However, the second commit presented an edge case where the array of claims could contain the same claim multiple times.
+While this would have led to reverts in most cases (failing transfers similar to before), a specific case could have led to unwanted modifications of the position health (e.g. reward token is aToken).
+In the latest version the issue was resolved.

 ## Price Feed: ERC4626 Rate Aggregator